nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 # Other tests...
 ```

-After these steps your code may merge to master.
+After these steps, your code may merge to master.
 You can prevent code to merge before passing ci in your project settings page.

 Now your code merged to master it's time to run CI jobs on this branch.

 #### Build Image Latest

-in this step you should build an image for staging environment:
+in this step you should build an image for the staging environment:

 ```yml
 # Staging